SyntaxReference/SyntaxReference.dev/programming-languages/class/basic-template/README.md

 // Instantiating the class
 // ------------------------------------

-// Option 1- No need to free the memory
+// Option 1 - No need to free the memory
 MyClass myClassInstanceName;
 MyClass myClassInstanceName{};
 // OBS: Members will be accessible via "." operator
 // Ex.: myClassInstanceName.MyMethod();

-// Smart Pointer - No need to free the memory
+// Option 2 - Smart Pointer - No need to free the memory
 #include <memory>

 // OBS: Using Smart Pointers, Members will be accessible via "->" operator